FirstWhack/Module-Federation-MobX-Example/readme.md

 ### Store
 This is more of a library than an application.
 [Using Module Federation Plugin](./packages/app2/webpack.config.js#L51) we can share a singleton that both apps interact with.

-In this example the store is based on [TFRP using MobX](https://mobx.js.org/README.html#introduction) - subscriptions are implicit and a React Context (registered through the singleton React instance) is made available as the default export.
+In this example the store is based on [TFRP using MobX](https://mobx.js.org/README.html#introduction) - subscriptions are implicit, the store Class and singleton are exported (the store could be instantiated local to an app to avoid sharing)

-The store Class and raw instance are exported (A consumer using non-react MobX bindings (e.g. Vue or Angular) is able to interact with the same store)